-Multi-purpose system for measuring electrical power supplied by electric socketss Peter Babi Department of Theoretical and Industrial Electrical Engineering (DTIEE) babicpet@gmail.com Abstract-The abstract goes here.

-Index Terms-circuits, cycle, differential, dynamics, electrical, equation, limit, modeling, ordinary, system I. Introduction THIS this paper is intended to sum up the research done in order to understand the Dynamics in electrical systems and their underlying differential equations.
+Multi-purpose system for measuring electrical power supplied by electric sockets Peter Babič Department of Theoretical and Industrial Electrical Engineering (DTIEE) babicpet@gmail.com Abstract-This thesis shows the process of designing, building and programming of an inter-connected electronic system.
+It starts with explaining the fundamentals of the physics underlining the electronic power measurement process, transitioning into describing integrated components/modules used later in the proposed solution, such as ESP8266 Wi-Fi chip, GL.inet router board or OpenWRT - an unix-like operating system.
+The conceptual design of a final solution, utilising the aforementioned topics, follows.
+It includes diagrams describing the inner working of the hardware, and later software running on it.
+The manufactured device is capable of measuring the electric power provided by the electric socket to the appliance and send the measured values over Wi-Fi to the cloud, to be visualised on a custom web server employing a charting library to plot the measured quantities over time.
+Index Terms-electrical, power, socket, system I. Introduction HIS this paper is intended to sum up the research done in order to understand the Dynamics in electrical systems and their underlying differential equations.
 June 03, 2015 II.
 DYNAMICAL SYSTEMS Dynamical systems are mathematical objects used to model physical phenomena whose state (or instantaneous description) changes over time [5].
 These models are used in financial and economic forecasting, environmental modeling, medical diagnosis, industrial equipment diagnosis, and a host of other applications.
 For the most part, applications fall into three broad categories: predictive (also referred to as generative), in which the objective is to predict future states of the system from observations of the past and present states of the system, diagnostic, in which the objective is to infer what possible past states of the system might have led to the present state of the system (or observations leading up to the present state), and, finally, applications in which the objective is neither to predict the future nor explain the past but rather to provide a theory for the physical phenomena.
 These three categories correspond roughly to the need to predict, explain, and understand physical phenomena.
 A. Differential Equations A differential equation is any equation which contains derivatives, either ordinary derivatives or partial derivatives.
 Almost every physical situation that occurs in nature can be described with an appropriate differential equation.
-The process of describing a physical situation with a differential equation is called modeling.
+1 The process of describing a physical situation with a differential equation is called modeling.
 Differential equations are generally concerned about three questions: